RECOVERY

 Sleep is the most anabolic thing you can do.
 Growth hormone peaks during deep sleep.
 Protein synthesis increases.
 Inflammation decreases.
 Your brain consolidates motor learning (which means you actually get better at exercises while you sleep).

 If you’re training hard and sleeping poorly, you’re leaving gains on the table.
 Prioritize 7-9 hours.
 Create a sleep routine.
 Dark room.
 Cool temperature.
 No screens 30 minutes before bed.
-I know, I know — you want to scroll TikTok.
-But your squat will thank you for the extra hour of sleep.
+Your squat will thank you for the extra hour of sleep.

 Nutrition on Rest Days:

-Most people under-eat on rest days because they “didn’t train.”
-This is backwards.
-Your body needs protein and calories to repair tissue.
-Rest days are not deficit days.
+Your body needs protein and calories on rest days to repair tissue.
 Eat your protein.
 Eat your carbs.
 Your muscles are rebuilding, and they need fuel.

 The Mental Side of Rest